Japanese HR Compliance: Essential Strategies for Global Teams

 Day 0–30 Filings and Authority Checklist

 The first 30 days of HR operations in Japan are marked by critical registrations and filings.
 Compliance at this stage is crucial, as it forms the foundation for all future HR activities.
 Upon hiring their first employee, all new employers must register for labor insurance, social insurance, health insurance, pension, and with the relevant tax authorities, as specified by the Japan Cabinet Office.
+For a full overview of deadlines, refer to the Japan tax filing schedule and important dates.

 Employers with ten or more staff are also required to prepare and submit employment contracts and formal work rules to the local Labor Standards Inspection Office.
 This legal infrastructure formalizes employment relationships and helps resolve disputes.
-The Ministry of Health, Labour and Welfare stresses that registration for social or health insurance, pension, and employment insurance is mandatory for all employers.
+The Ministry of Health, Labour and Welfare (MHLW) stresses that registration for social or health insurance, pension, and employment insurance is mandatory for all employers.

 Failure to fulfill these requirements within the first month can result in penalties, onboarding delays, and trust issues with new hires.
 Adopting a proactive, thorough approach to these registrations allows founders and HR teams to focus on growing the business instead of addressing compliance shortcomings retroactively.